Could you have a

+Keep in mind that gallstones that do not create symptoms are usually not treated.
 Once gallstones become symptomatic and are diagnosed, they can be treated in a number of ways.

 One treatment for gallstones is a

-laparoscopic surgery.
 For laparoscopic surgery, small incisions are made in the abdomen, and a small camera and surgical tools are then passed through these incisions.
 Watching on a TV monitor, the surgeon removes the gallbladder, and stitches the internal and external incisions.

 Like open surgery, a laparoscopic cholecystectomy is done under

 general anesthesia.
 The laparoscopic method is less invasive.
 As a result, the laparoscopy causes much less postoperative pain than open surgery.
 In addition, recovery takes less time, and it requires a shorter hospital stay.

 There are also nonsurgical methods available to treat gallstones.

 you would be asked to take medications made from bile acids to dissolve gallstones.
 Generally lasting anywhere from a few months to a few years, this therapy is usually only prescribed for those with very small, cholesterol-type gallstones.People that have larger gallstones often have recurring symptoms after this therapy.